louisremi/store.space.js/README.md

 4. the object is turned back to a string
 5. the item is stored to the localStorage

-Here is what hapened with a namespaced store:
+Here is what hapens with a namespaced store:

 1. the object is turned to a string
 2. the item is stored to the localStorage